elhawlir/mit_scripts/README.md

-# mit_scripts
+# Community tools

-Building an automated workflow that:
+Automated workflow that:
 <ol>
   <li>Takes submissions from a Google Form</li>
   <li>Saves these to a Google Sheet</li>